eliasdphiri/Multithreaded-Web-Scraper/README.md

 # Multithreaded-Web-Scraper

-This repository contains a C++ web scraper designed to extract job listings from websites.
+This repository contains a C++ multithread web scraper version 3 (mwsv3) designed to extract job listings from websites.
 It utilizes multithreading for efficient scraping and stores the extracted data in a SQLite database.

 Features: